IS DEPRESSION COMMON?

 WHY SEE A PSYCHIATRIST?

 Psychiatrists are specialized medical doctors who require at least 12 years in higher education and 15,000 hours of clinical training before being allowed to independently diagnose, treat or prescribe.
-In comparison, nurse practitioner (NP) requires 500 clinical hours (typically supervised by a medical doctor); and physician assistant (PA) requires 2,000 clinical hours.
+In comparison, nurse practitioners (NP) require 500 clinical hours (typically supervised by a medical doctor), and physician assistants (PA) require 2,000 clinical hours.

-My training offers in-depth understanding of the nuances when diagnosing, treating or prescribing.
+My training offers an in-depth understanding of the nuances when diagnosing, treating or prescribing medications.
 Every patient is different, and my recommendations are always made on a case-by-case analysis.
 If together we determine that medication is beneficial, I'll walk you through different options, thoroughly explain their risks, benefits, alternatives and potential side effects, so you can be fully informed and content with the next steps.

 A few examples:

 Common medical conditions, like anemia or hypothyroidism, may mimic depression.
-It’s important to rule out these conditions by checking your blood and thyroid level.
+It’s important to rule out these conditions by checking your blood and thyroid levels.

-Selective Serotonin Reuptake Inhibitor (SSRI) is the first-line medication types for depression.
-Some SSRIs are sedating (paroxetine) while others are more activating (fluoxetine), requiring careful considerations of factors such as your presenting symptoms (insomnia) or situation (daytime sleepiness can interfere with your work).
+Selective Serotonin Reuptake Inhibitor (SSRI) is the first-line medication type for depression.
+Some SSRIs are sedating (paroxetine) while others are more activating (fluoxetine).
+This requires careful consideration of factors such as your presenting symptoms (insomnia) and situation (daytime sleepiness can interfere with your work).

-My Masters in Psychopharmacology and Applied Psychology add even more insights on all things medication and human behavior.
+My Masters in Psychopharmacology and Applied Psychology add even more insight on all things medication and human behavior.
 Let me help you regain your focus, energy, sleep, and joy.